Pamlico Pirate Fishing Charters

 Little Tunny Is It Good to Eat?

-Little Tunny have dark, rich meat with a strong flavor that some anglers enjoy when properly prepared.
-The meat is high in protein and omega-3 fatty acids.
-Many anglers practice catch and release with these fish, valuing them more for their fighting ability than table fare.
-When kept, they should be bled immediately and kept on ice.
+While edible, Little Tunny has dark, strong-flavored meat that requires proper preparation.
+The flesh is high in protein and omega-3 fatty acids but can be quite rich.
+Many anglers practice catch and release with these fish, valuing them more for their incredible fighting ability than table fare.

 Little Tunny Frequently Asked Questions